Logarithmically larger deletion codes of all distances: LCS and SCS Multiplicity

 As mentioned above, Theorem~\ref{thm:multiplicity-upper-bound} follows immediately from the observation that every SCS is a minimal common supersequence.
-We remark that the methods in Section~\ref{sec:main} can be used to prove that most words $u,v \in \{0,1\}^n$ at a given distance have a unique SCS and LCS.
+We now show that the methods in Section~\ref{sec:main} can be used to prove that most words $u,v \in [\alpha]^n$ at a given distance have a unique SCS and LCS.